borbware/unity-basics-course/project-management/1-git-basics.md

 ## GitHub

 * Git *could* be used locally, but is usually combined with a remote storage service like [GitHub](https://github.com/), [GitLab](https://gitlab.com/) or [BitBucket](https://bitbucket.com/)
-  * These services can also act as a programming portfolio
+  * These services can also double as a programming portfolio
   * Commonly used in open source projects
 * On this course we'll use GitHub